Bryson Green

 Bryson Green (born December 30, 2002) is an American professional football wide receiver.
 He played college football for the Oklahoma State Cowboys and Wisconsin Badgers.

-Early life and high school
+Early life

 Green attended Allen High School in Allen, Texas.
 He was rated as a four-star recruit and committed to play college football for the Oklahoma State Cowboys.

 College career

 Oklahoma State

 As a freshman in 2021, Green appeared in 12 games with six starts, where he notched 12 catches for 139 yards and two touchdowns.
 In week 2 of the 2022 season, he recorded five receptions for 83 yards and a touchdown in a win over Arizona State.
 In week 6, Green recorded five receptions for 115 yards and a touchdown in a victory versus Texas Tech.
 In week 8, he totaled five receptions for 133 yards and a touchdown in a win against Texas.
 Green finished the 2022 season with 36 receptions for 584 yards and five touchdowns.
 After the season, he entered his name into the NCAA transfer portal.